Here’s the Maximum That You Can Get From Social Security

 What Is the Highest Social Security Payout?

-For 2021, the top Social Security payout is $3,895 per month.
+For 2021, the top Social Security payout was $3,895 per month.
 As you’ll see below, attaining this maximum benefit is not easy, and is based on a combination of your lifelong earnings record and your age when you claim your retirement benefit.
 The good news is that you have at least some control over these factors, meaning you have the ability to boost your future Social Security benefit.

 What Is the Average Social Security Payout?